shiyin-lc/DD-GCN/README.md

 # DD-GCN
 This repo is the official implementation for the paper ["DD-GCN: Directed Diffusion Graph Convolutional Network for Skeleton-based Human Action Recognition"](https://ieeexplore.ieee.org/document/10219780), (ICME 2023).
-Please jump to the master branch.
+Please jump to the master branch for codes.
 ### Pipeline
 ![image](https://github.com/shiyin-lc/pipelines/blob/main/pipeline-DD-GCN.png)
 - DD-GCN (a) has ten STGC layers, and each layer contains two modules: CAGC (b) and STSE (d).
 After global average pooling, Softmax is utilized for action classification.
 CAGC is the unit of channel-wise correlation modeling and Graph Convolution (GC) with activity partition strategy (c).
 STSE employs a Multi-head Attention Mechanism (MSA) and Group Temporal Convolution (GTC) for synchronized spatio-temporal embedding.